MicrosoftDocs/power-platform/power-platform/alm/checker-api/overview.md

 ---
 # Use the Power Apps checker web API

 The Power Apps checker web API provides a mechanism to run static analysis checks against customizations and extensions to the Microsoft Dataverse platform.
-It is available for makers and developers to perform rich static analysis checks on their solutions against a set of best practice rules to quickly identify problematic patterns.
+It's available for makers and developers to perform rich static analysis checks on their solutions against a set of best practice rules to quickly identify problematic patterns.
 The service provides the logic for the [solution checker feature](/powerapps/maker/common-data-service/use-powerapps-checker) in the Power Apps maker [portal](https://make.powerapps.com) and is included as part of the automation for [applications submitted to AppSource](/powerapps/developer/common-data-service/publish-app-appsource).
-Interacting with the service directly in this manner allows for analysis of solutions that are included as part of on-premise (all supported versions) and online environments.
+Interacting with the service directly in this manner allows for analysis of solutions that are included as part of on-premises (all supported versions) and online environments.

 For information about using the checker service from PowerShell code, refer to [Work with solutions using PowerShell](../powershell-api.md).